 Orange is all over the place this fall, I know it sounds scary but it’s worth giving a try.
 We have all heard that color influences certain emotions and a little bit of orange can make a dull day cheery.
 Going all monochromatic is also a trend this year but for me it’s just too predictable and good for more formal occasions.
 If you are going to the office, throw in some color in there and maybe, just maybe, your boss will crack a smile (try adding a bit of green and maybe he’ll give you a raise).

 I know a lot of men had question marks on top of their heads when they saw the “skinny” suits in the runways.
 These are the suits that looked good on only 15% of the world’s population.
 I was never a fan of tight fitting suit pants for men in the runways and I am pleased to tell everyone that from “skinny” we are now on “slim” which is flattering for more men out there.
 “Slim” fit suits when done well can make you look taller and thinner without feeling constrained.
 No need to worry about things bursting out of the seams.
 Suits this season have a more relaxed fit so you can easily bring out your Don Draper like “swagger”.

 There are a couple more trends you can look up the internet, there’s nothing wrong if you want to follow all of them or some but what is more important that you wear what is comfortable for you.
-As a designer, I always dress my clients in clothes that suit their personality.
+As a designer for Slumbersac baby sleeping bags and more, I always dress my clients in clothes that suit their personality.
 It is important that despite all the trends around us we still retain our sense of self when we dress up; after all, it’s what makes you unique and that will serve as your life jacket so you won’t get lost in the sea of trends.